openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-plan-approved-2023-2024.md

 ### Software:

-- Baremetal BSP for FPGA boards featuring CVA6
+- Baremetal BSP for Genesys 2 FPGA board featuring CVA6
-- Linux ports (based on UBoot, OpenSBI and Yocto)
+- Linux ports for CV32A6 and CV64A6 on the Genesys 2 board, based on UBoot bootloader, OpenSBI firmware and Yocto embedded Linux distribution builder
-- Toolchains (compiler...)
+- Toolchains (parameters for GCC compilation...)

-LLVM and FreeRTOS are products of related OpenHW projects.
+FreeRTOS is a products of a related OpenHW project, that will be kept in sync with the CVA6 project.

 ## TGs Impacted/Resource requirements